 For the past 18 years, California Life Sciences (CLS) has recognized the state’s leaders and gamechangers from across the life sciences industry, paying tribute to those making exceptional contributions and advancements for a better world.
-For 2021, Pantheon Award winners will be selected by the public and will be recognized for their excellence.
+For 2021, Pantheon Award winners were selected by the public and were recognized for their excellence.

 The Life Sciences Leader is an individual who strives to make the world a better place by employing new, innovative business models and practices in support of the life sciences.
 They will be recognized for overall achievement in and contribution to the California community; ability to create and execute on a vision; mentorship of future leaders; notable track record of value-creation; support of initiatives that impact the patient lives.

 Frances H. Arnold, Ph.D.
 Linus Pauling Professor, Caltech

 Wa’el Hashad, President & Chief Executive Officer, Avanir Pharmaceuticals

 Wa’el Hashad is President & CEO of Avanir Pharmaceuticals, Inc., and has more than 25 years of experience in biopharmaceutical management, sales, and marketing, in the U.S. and international markets.

 Paul J. Hastings, Chief Executive Officer, Nkarta, Inc.

 Inspired by science after a childhood spent as a patient and then patient advocate, Paul Hastings studied pharmacy, joined the biopharma industry upon graduation and is now CEO of SF based Nkarta Therapeutics, developing natural killer (NK) cell therapies for cancer.

 Emil D. Kakkis, M.D., Ph.D.